vue-modeler/model/README.md

 ---

 ### Key Features

 - **No global state store**.
 No store means no problems.
 State is encapsulated within the model and is reactive.
 Outside the model, it's only accessible for reading and observation.
 - **Extremely simple API**: A model prototype is a standard class, actions are defined as standard methods with decorators.
-Create a model by calling a factory method—nothing more needed.
+Create a model by calling a factory method — nothing more needed.
 Reactive properties and behavior are defined using the standard Vue API.
 - **Supports shared models**.
 A built-in model container ensures that a model remains in memory while being used.
 Unused models are automatically removed from the container.
 - **Follows DRY principle**.
 Actions have their own state.
 There's no need to write additional code to track action states.
 Focus instead on designing architecture and business logic.
 - **Embraces OOP**.
 Model prototypes are classes, supporting inheritance, encapsulation, polymorphism, and destructors.
 - **Complies with SOLID principles**.
 Encourages clean coding practices like composition of models, dependency injection via constructors, separation of interfaces, single responsibility, etc.
 - **Maintains type safety**.
 All code completion hints will work both inside and outside the context of the class.

----

-### Simple Example
-%%Check how it's done here: [https://pinia.vuejs.org/introduction.html#Basic-example%%](https://pinia.vuejs.org/introduction.html#Basic-example%%)

 ---